New Bay

-New Bay (foaled 14 February 2012) is a British-bred, French-trained Thoroughbred racehorse.
+New Bay (foaled 14 February 2012) is a British-bred, French-trained Thoroughbred racehorse and breeding stallion.
 As a three-year-old in 2015 he won the Prix du Jockey Club, Prix Guillaume d'Ornano and Prix Niel before finishing third in the Prix de l'Arc de Triomphe.

 Background

 New Bay is a chestnut colt with a large, diamond-shaped white star and three white socks, bred in England by his owner, Khalid Abdulla's Juddmonte Farms.
 He was sired by Dubawi a top-class son of Dubai Millennium, whose wins included the Irish 2,000 Guineas and the Prix Jacques Le Marois.
 At stud, Dubawi has been a highly-successful breeding stallion, siring major winners such as Monterosso, Al Kazeem, Makfi, Lucky Nine and Night of Thunder.
 New Bay's dam Cinnamon Bay won three times including a success in the Listed Prix d'Angerville at Chantilly Racecourse in 2007.
 Cinnamon Bay was a granddaughter of Bahamian, whose other descendants have included Oasis Dream, Wemyss Bight (Irish Oaks), Beat Hollow and Zenda.

 The colt was sent into training with André Fabre in France.